 Third Parties You Designate.
 We may share Personal Data with third parties where you have instructed us to do so (e.g., by using the Services’ “sharing” or “emergency contact” features).
 While this data is transferred through our servers, we do not have access to it, as noted elsewhere in this Policy.

 Service Providers.
 We provide Personal Data to service providers solely as required to provide the Services, including to create accounts, provide technical support, process payments, or enable communication between you and Personica.
 We review the security and data privacy practices of these service providers to ensure that they comply with applicable laws and this Policy.

 Marketing.
 We provide hashed or deidentified IP addresses and device IDs to service providers to optimize our advertising efforts.

 Administrators.
 Administrators of the Services within your organization can see the email addresses used to access the plan and certain Usage Data.

 Our Services are not directed to, and we do not intend to or knowingly collect Personal Data online from, children under the age of majority in the countries where the Services are accessed and used.
-If you are under the age of under the age of majority in your country, do not provide us with any Personal Data either directly, on any website forums, or by other means.
+If you are under the age of majority in your country, do not provide us with any Personal Data either directly, on any website forums, or by any other means.